-When vasculitis is identified and treated early, the prognosis is usually good.
-One of your greatest challenges may be coping with side effects of your medication.
+One of your greatest challenges of living with vasculitis may be coping with side effects of your medication.
 The following suggestions may help:

 - Understand your condition.
 Learn everything you can about vasculitis and its treatment.
-Know the possible side effects of any medications you take, and report any changes in your health to your doctor.
+Know the possible side effects of the drugs you take, and tell your doctor about any changes in your health.

 - Choose a healthy diet.
 Eating well can help prevent potential problems that can result from your medications, such as thinning bones, high blood pressure and diabetes.
-Choose a diet that emphasizes fresh fruits and vegetables, whole grains, low-fat dairy, and lean meats and fish.
-Ask your doctor if you need to take a vitamin D or calcium supplement if you're taking corticosteroid therapy.
+Choose a diet that emphasizes fresh fruits and vegetables, whole grains, low-fat dairy products, and lean meats and fish.
+If you're taking a corticosteroid drug, ask your doctor if you need to take a vitamin D or calcium supplement.